Lauffenburger-Lab/OmicTranslationBenchmark/fibrosis/README.md

 ## Scripts
 1. TranslationModel_lung.py : Code to train a CPA-like[^5] model to translate mouse lung fibrosis to human lung fibrosis and vice-versa.
-2. PretrainTranslationModel_lung.py : Code to for the pre-training phase of the CPA-like[^5] model to translate mouse lung fibrosis to human lung fibrosis and vice-versa.
+2. PretrainTranslationModel_lung.py : Code for the pre-training phase of the CPA-like[^5] model to translate mouse lung fibrosis to human lung fibrosis and vice-versa.
 3. TranslationModel_lung_homologues.py: Code to train a CPA-like[^5] model to translate mouse lung fibrosis to human lung fibrosis and vice-versa, but only using homolog genes.
-4. PretrainTranslationModel_lung_homologues.py : Code to for the pre-training phase of the CPA-like[^5] model to translate mouse lung fibrosis to human lung fibrosis and vice-versa, but only using homolog genes.
+4. PretrainTranslationModel_lung_homologues.py : Code for the pre-training phase of the CPA-like[^5] model to translate mouse lung fibrosis to human lung fibrosis and vice-versa, but only using homolog genes.
 5. PretrainDCSv2_lung_homologues.py : Code to for the pre-training phase of the DCS model[^6] (DCS modified v2) using homolog genes.
 6. DCSv2_lung_homologues.py : Code to train a modified version of the DCS model[^6] (DCS modified v2) using homolog genes.
 7. LiverDataInLungModel.py : Code to make predictions on the external mouse lung and liver cirrhosis datasets.